There are 86 counties in Great Britain:

 - How will it fly in the wind?
 Remember, the design must be distinctive when flying on a high pole in a strong wind, and when hanging in windless conditions too.
 Also remember that it will almost always have ripples caused by the wind.

 A concise recommendation for flag design is to imagine it reduced to the size of a postage stamp, if it cannot be successfully reduced without losing detail then it is a bad design.
-You may also like to consult the Flag Institute’s more expansive guide to good flag design, which is particularly applicable to the design of British county flags and the more general Guiding Principles On Flag Design and the Good Flag, Bad Flag guide.
+You may also like to consult the Flag Institute’s more expansive guide to good flag design, which is particularly applicable to the design of British county flags, the more general Guiding Principles On Flag Design and the Good Flag, Bad Flag guide.

 THE STATUS QUO

 In the modern era with the practice of flag flying gaining ever greater popularity, several campaigns to establish county flags have successfully achieved registration with the Flag Institute.
 Of the 86 counties 47 are now “vexilliferous” or flag bearing.
 A map of Great Britain depicting these is shown on this site, clearly demonstrating the large swathes of territory as yet “unflagged”.

 The Flag Registry includes a number of areas, islands and regions, which bear flags of their own.
 Regions such as East Anglia and Wessex, both former kingdoms, and islands, which by their nature are clearly separate entities, appear on the registry although they may traditionally fall within the accepted boundaries of an adjacent county.
 Flags for the Ridings of Yorkshire are also on the registry.

 Revised regulations in 2007 (related to advertising but also affecting flag display) and 2012, outlined here ( with links to the specific legislation included towards the end of the pages) have greatly reduced the restrictions on the raising of flags in England and made it a far easier practice.

 Government quotes through the years regarding the nation’s real counties.